amida-tech/fhir-service/README.md

         3. threshold (optional, default 0.0) - Only return candidates with a similarity score which exceeds threshold
         4. similairty (optional, default 'harmonic') - The similarity metric to use.
 The choices are 'harmonic', 'cosine', 'jaccard'.
         5. stemmer (optional, default 'Porter') - The stemmer or lemmatizer to use.
 The choices are 'Porter' and 'Snowball'.
         6. tokenizer (optional, default 'whitespace') - The tokenizer to use.
 The choices are 'whitespace' and 'nltk'.
+        7. stopword (optional, default 'aggressive') - The stopword list to use.
+The choices are 'aggressive' and 'nltk'.
     2. The endpoint "fetch".
 Given a candidate (as fetched from "suggest" or chosen from the output.tsv spreadsheet), find all the relevant information for that candidate.
 1 parameter may be given
         1. candidate - The candidate to get the full information from